Daily Life

 Here is a selection of practical information to help you with your procedures:

-In Sète, in cooperation with the CROUS, a special service for IUT students is available at Lycée Charles de Gaulle (38 rue Robespierre, 34200 Sète).
+In Sète, in cooperation with the CROUS, a special service for IUT students is provided at the Lycée Charles de Gaulle (38 rue Robespierre, 34200 Sète).

-The Carcassonne Inter-Administrative Restaurant (RIAC), located at 37 Rue de la République in downtown Carcassonne, welcomes you to its dining area.
-Thanks to the CROUS’s subsidized meal program, you can enjoy meals there for €1 if you receive a grant, or €3.30 if you do not.
+The Carcassonne Inter-Administrative Restaurant (RIAC), located at 37 rue de la République in downtown Carcassonne, welcomes you to its dining area.
+Thanks to the CROUS’s social dining program, you can enjoy meals there for €1 if you receive a scholarship, or €3.30 if you do not.

-The campus in Mende features a student lounge equipped with a vending machine offering hot and cold beverages and sweet snacks, as well as a refrigerator and microwaves.
-In addition, students can dine at the inter-departmental cafeteria on Boulevard Lucien Arnault.
+The campus in Mende offers a space dedicated to students, equipped with a vending machine for hot and cold beverages, sweet snacks, a refrigerator, and microwaves.
+In addition, students can dine at the inter-administrative cafeteria on Boulevard Lucien Arnault.

 By creating an Izly account, you can take advantage of discounted rates at university dining halls: €1 for students receiving financial aid and those in financial need, and €3.30 for other students.
 You must complete this process through the Crous.